What would happen if anaphase did not occur during mitosis?

 Thus, the job of the spindle checkpoint is to prevent this transition into anaphase until the chromosomes are properly attached, before the sister chromatids separate.
 This defect will generate a gamete (spermatozoide or oocyte) with an extra chromosome 21.

-READ ALSO: What are the disadvantages of Samsung galaxy M21?
+READ ALSO: What is the point of the NFL Combine?

 Why is anaphase an important phase in mitosis?